hpi-bp1819-naumann/shift-detector/docs/source/precalculations/text_metadata.rst

 LanguagePerParagraph
-    Returns a string, containing the languages of the parts in the text, comma seperated, sorted descending by their frequency. text is splitted into parts either by html <br/> tags or, if there are no html tags, by newlines.
+    Returns a string, containing the languages of the parts in the text, comma seperated, sorted descending by their frequency. text is splitted into parts either by HTML <br/> tags or, if there are no html tags, by newlines.
     Language detection by  https://github.com/Mimino666/langdetect

     Example: